mohsenMahmoodzadeh/Image-Classification-using-AWS-SageMaker/README.md

 part of the logs inside the job corresponding to training & testing phase of the model.

 [<img src="./images/04.png">](#)

+[hpo.py](./hpo.py) script is the one which be used for setting up hyperparameter tuning process.
+We use [train_model.py](./train_model.py) for handling the training phase of our classification task.

 ## Debugging and Profiling